 - 1 Create a site.
 For more information, see Creating a Site. - 2 Create a subnet.
 For more information, see Creating a Subnet. - 3 Associate a subnet with the site.
-For more information, see Associating a Subnet with a Site. - 4 Move the Active Directory server object of the domain controller from "Default-First-Site-Name" or any other site to the new site.
+For more information, see How to create an Active Directory Subnet/Site with /32 or /128 and why. (only /32 on IPv4 is applicable). - 4 Move the Active Directory server object of the domain controller from "Default-First-Site-Name" or any other site to the new site.